peterfarrar/principles-of-management-notes/notes_ch_13.md

 ### Other Leader Traits
 #### Sex and Gender Role
 It can be observed that men emerge as leaders more often that women.
 However it appears that it is less about the actual sex of the individual as it is about the gender traits.
 While posessing "feminine" traits does not appear to detract from leadership ability, traditional "masculine" personality traits (Assertivness, agressivness, competitiveness, stubornness) are characteristic of people in leadership roles.
 There does appear to be differences in leadership styles based in gender.
 Males lean towards autocratic styles, while females lean towards democratic styles.
-That is, women tend to focus on participatino and the needs of the group, where as men tend to focus on tasks and the organizational goals.
+That is, women tend to focus on participation and the needs of the group, where as men tend to focus on tasks and the organizational goals.

 #### Dispositional Trait
 Leaders with a positive mood are more socially competent, able to contribute better in group situations, and are generally more successful in the leadership role.
 Followers pick up on the positivity and become more productive and commited to the organization and its goals.